intri-in/manage-my-damn-life-nextjs/COMMITMESSAGE.md

-Sync Manager
-- Page created
-- Calendar sync is now done via SyncManager
+- Sync Manager - Now handles webcal sync tasks to the queue